abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 kubectl get job hls4ml-link -n YOUR-NAMESPACE
 ```

-Four to six hours, depending on the node. `v++` logs sparsely during place and route, so
+Four to six hours for completion, depending on the node. `v++` logs sparsely during place and route, so
 watch the Vivado implementation log instead:

 ```bash